Warship Preservation Trust

 On 5 February 2006 the museum closed due to being required to relocate.
 This was as a result of a decision to redevelop the adjacent Grade II listed former flour milling warehouses.
 Without a replacement berthing agreement, the Trust subsequently went into voluntary liquidation.

 By default, ownership of the collection transferred to the Mersey Docks and Harbour Company (MDHC) following the demise of the Trust.

 Fate of collection

 HMS Plymouth

 Plymouth City Council had expressed an interest in HMS Plymouth, and the HMS Plymouth Preservation Trust undertook to raise the £250,000 needed to bring the warship back to her home city.

 It had been hoped that the frigate could be berthed at Millbay Docks, but the offer of a berth was withdrawn in January 2007 by Associated British Ports.
-In August 2014, the vessel was towed to Turkey where the ship was scrapped.

 HMS Onyx

 In May 2006 HMS Onyx was sold to the Barrow-in-Furness businessman Joe Mullen, for a reported £100,000 as a 'gift to the people of Barrow'.
 It left Birkenhead on 13 June 2006 to form the centrepiece of a new heritage museum in Cumbria.
 However, with this new museum also running into difficulty, as of July 2014, the Onyx has since been scrapped.